BitGo/BitGoJS/modules/express/README.md

 ### Prerequisites

-Please make sure you are running at least Node version 8 (the latest LTS release is recommended) and NPM version 6.
+Please make sure you are running Node version 16.
 We recommend using `nvm`, the [Node Version Manager](https://github.com/creationix/nvm/blob/master/README.markdown#installation), for setting your Node version.

 ### Cloning the repository and installing dependencies